v1TrAy/anki-template-english-persian/README.md

    - `card/style.css`
 4. Make sure to also paste the `<script>` content from `script.js` into the back template, after all the HTML.

+## ✂️ Quick Copy-Paste Version

+If you prefer a single-file setup, use [`card/back-inline.html`](./card/back-inline.html) which includes both the HTML and the JavaScript.

 ## 📦 Fields Required

 - `English`